Access PiKVM from anywhere

 Use Tailscale Serve to access your PiKVM device

-You can set up Tailscale Serve to proxy connections to your PiKVM device.
-This has the advantage of providing a valid TLS certificate for your PiKVM device, which will prevent your browser from displaying a security warning.
+You can set up Tailscale Serve to proxy your PiKVM's web interface.
+This provides a valid TLS certificate for your PiKVM device, preventing your browser from displaying a security warning.

 To setup Tailscale Serve, follow the instructions below.
 You can also find more information on our Use Tailscale Funnel and Serve article.